-Category Effect 1 (Single card) Lose a turn until the storm passes 2 (Two cards) Lose a turn, and half your crew 3 (Three cards) Lose a turn, half your crew, and all your cargo

-Category Effect Destroys everything in its path.
+Category Effect 1 (Single card) Lose a turn until the storm passes 2 (Two cards) Lose a turn, and half your crew 3 (Three cards) Lose a turn, half your crew, and all your cargo 4 (Four cards) Destroys everything in its path.
 Ports and Ships are lost if caught in a Category 4 storm.